 5 Elements of Perfect Product Messaging

-Simply offering a fantastic product that you are passionate about does not mean you will instantly flourish.
-So, how do you attract the appropriate audience and help potential buyers understand your product’s value?
-Developing a solid product message that articulates your value and relevance will help position your product for success.
+Simply offering a great product you are passionate about does not mean you will instantly flourish.
+So, how do you attract the appropriate audience and help potential buyers understand your product’s value proposition?
+Developing solid product messaging articulating your value and relevance will help position your product for success.

 From Chaos to Clarity: The Complexity of Product Messaging

 The process of developing product messaging is complex and ongoing.
-It is not unusual for a team that is new to messaging to become overwhelmed and frustrated with the length of time and research necessary.
+It is not unusual for a product marketing team new to messaging to become overwhelmed and frustrated with the time and research necessary.
 However, the messaging toolset output is a valuable guide for all business activities.

-Numerous inputs go into a messaging project, including market research, understanding your target audience, competitive intelligence, customer input, and differentiators.
-Representatives from the broader organization, commonly during messaging workshops, provide information and feedback.
+Numerous inputs go into a messaging project, including market research, understanding your target customers, competitive intelligence, customer feedback, and differentiators.
+Representatives from the broader organization, including product management, will provide information and feedback during messaging workshops.
 Working with those who interact with customers, sell the product, and develop the product ensures messaging is grounded in facts from firsthand experiences.
 Eventually, you come to that ‘aha’ moment when it all comes together – fact-based messaging that resonates with your target audience.
-The final messaging will drive all of your downstream marketing activities.
+The right message will drive all of your downstream marketing activities and your marketing strategy.

-There are five elements of the messaging development process:
+There are five elements of the product messaging framework:

 1. Identify your target audience